uber-archive/coding-challenge-tools/README.md

   trucks)
 * The technical track you chose (full stack, back-end *or* front-end)
 * Reasoning behind your technical choices (and level of experience with those)
+* Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project
 * Link to other code you're particularly proud of
 * Link to your resume or public profile